• Blog

 • How much are you willing, and able, to spend?

-What are my options when it comes to LGBTQ+ pregnancy?
+What are my options when it comes to LGBTQ+ fertility?

 Individuals with a uterus have several options for an LGBTQ+ pregnancy.
 Intercourse with the intent of achieving pregnancy may be one option, and depending on the preferred arrangement, the biological and/or intended parents may or may not co-parent.
 Assisted reproductive technology (ART) is another option.

-When thinking about growing your family, there are several donor options to explore, including donor egg, donor embryo and donor sperm.3 Resolve: The National Infertility Association, breaks down each of these donor options in more detail here.
-Donors can be someone you know, or anonymous.4 It’s important to consider all the emotional, financial and legal considerations with both types of donors — Family Equality even has some suggested questions about known and anonymous sperm donation to consider when trying to decide.
+When thinking about growing your family, there are several donor options to explore, including donor egg, donor embryo and donor sperm.1 Resolve: The National Infertility Association, breaks down each of these donor options in more detail here.
+It’s important to weigh all the emotional, financial and legal considerations with both types of donors.
+Family Equality has some suggested questions about known and anonymous sperm donation to consider when trying to decide.

 What if you’re trans or in transition and want to start a family?

-Many options are available to preserve your fertility before undergoing treatments that could affect it.9 Family Equality’s Path 2 Parenthood offers a “Family Building for the Trans Community” guide, with specific information on how to bank your eggs or sperm before you begin a physical transition, as well as info on using donors, surrogacy, adoption, legal implications and more.
+Several options are available to preserve your fertility before undergoing treatments that could affect it.4 Family Equality’s Path 2 Parenthood offers a “Family Building for the Trans Community” guide, with specific information on how to bank your eggs or sperm before you begin a physical transition, as well as info on using donors, surrogacy, adoption, legal implications and more.

 After identifying your preferred options, the next factor for many LGBTQ+ parents-to-be is considering the costs.
 These can vary based on a lot of factors, including which options you’re interested in and your health insurance status and coverage.